bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 #### Ansible report

 Ansible-report is a small utility that generates several reports from your ansible project - visualizes inventory, represents all plays in a format of graphs, generates interactive static website with information about hosts etc.

+> `cd /home/examples/ansible-local && ansible-report`

 Ansible-report is a shell script that simply executes several ansible tools in one shot: